Yama Sakura 87: Staff Integration

-U.S. Army Maj.
-Gen. Jeffrey A. VanAntwerp, deputy chief of staff, U.S. Army Pacific, and Japan Ground Self-Defense Force, Gen. Yasunori Morishita, chief of staff, discussing operational planning at Camp Asaka, Japan, Dec.
-8, 2024.
-As a part of U.S. Army Pacific Pathways, Yama Sakura 87 is the largest and most complex forward U.S.-Japan-Australia command post exercise.
-(U.S. Army photo by Cpl.
-Adaris Cole)
+Sgt.
+Maj.
+Dustin Elser, the fires support noncommissioned officer for I Corps, delivers guidance on combined operations at a bilateral operations and intelligence meeting during Yama Sakura 87 at Camp Asaka, Japan, Dec.
+9, 2024.
+As a part of Operation Pathways, Yama Sakura 87 is the largest and most complex forward U.S. Army and Japan Command Post exercise.
+(U.S. Army photo by Sgt.
+Caleb Woodburn)

 |Date Taken: